Groupama: Formation and expansion (1986-2017)

+Recent developments (2018-present)

 In June 2018, Groupama SA, the central body of the Groupama group, was transformed into a national mutual reinsurance fund under the name Groupama Assurances Mutuelles.

-On 14 January 2021, Groupama announced the acquisition of Juritravail, a company specialized in remote legal content and advice services.

-In June 2023, François Schmitt, former president of Groupama Grand Est, succeeded Jean-Yves Dagès as head of the group.
+In early 2021, Groupama acquired Juritravail, a company specialized in remote legal content and advice services.
+In late 2021, the telecoms group Orange agreed to buy Groupama's 22% stake in Orange Bank.
+Groupama posted a net profit of 454 million euros in 2022.
+In 2023, Groupama had 31,000 employees.
+That June, François Schmitt, former president of Groupama Grand Est, succeeded Jean-Yves Dagès as chairman of the group.
+Thierry Martel is currently CEO of Groupama Assurances Mutuelles.